A topic from the subject of Organic Chemistry in Chemistry.

 • Alkanes are saturated hydrocarbons, meaning they have all the hydrogen atoms they can hold.
 Alkenes and alkynes are unsaturated hydrocarbons, meaning they have fewer hydrogen atoms than they could hold.

-• Alkanes are nonpolar molecules, while alkenes and alkynes are polar molecules.
+• Alkanes are generally nonpolar molecules, while the polarity of alkenes and alkynes depends on their structure and can range from nonpolar to polar.

 • Alkanes are less reactive than alkenes and alkynes.